How to Make a Nacho Bar

 Most recently I put this out for a super bowl party, and it reminded me of watching a zookeeper feed the lions.
 Throw in the food, snatch back your hand as quickly as possible, and don’t get between the beasts (in this case about half a dozen teenage boys) and the food.

-The list of possible toppings abound, and while a number are listed below, you can get very creative—or stick with the basics.
+The list of possible ways to personalize nachos abound, and while a number are listed below in the nacho bar topping list, you can get very creative—or stick with the basics.
+Then stand back and let everyone make their own version of loaded bar nachos.

 Chili is one of the suggested toppings and you can make any kind of chili, from chicken to turkey to beef to vegetarian.
 Here are some to try: